- End of 2nd Half

 England - Brazil

-International friendlies – Follow the Football match between England and Brazil live with Eurosport.
+Follow the International friendlies live Football match between England and Brazil with Eurosport.
 The match starts at 20:00 on 14 November 2017.
-Our live coverage lets you follow all the key moments as they happen.

 And that's your lot.
 Not the most enthralling of encounters, but Southgate will undoubtedly be pleased with England's showing over the past few days.
 They have held Germany and Brazil to goalless draws.
 Plenty of positives to draw from.